Small Models, Big Support: A Local LLM Framework for Educator-Centric Content Creation and Assessment with RAG and CAG: Proposed System Architecture

-For tasks requiring factual grounding, such as \textit{``Assessment''} or answering specific follow-up questions, RAG is employed.
-The RAG module accesses a knowledge base (e.g., textbook chapters, additional supporting materials) to fetch retrieved context relevant to the query or student submission.
-This retrieved information, combined with the \textit{Follow-up prompt} or initial query, is then passed to the LLM, significantly reducing hallucinations and improving the factual accuracy of the responses.
+For tasks requiring factual grounding, such as answering specific follow-up questions during refinement or analyzing student submissions for `Assessment', RAG is employed.
+The RAG module accesses a knowledge base (e.g., course textbooks, supplementary materials) to retrieve text chunks relevant to the query.
+This retrieved information is combined with the prompt and passed to the LLM, significantly reducing hallucinations and grounding the response in trusted course-specific sources.

-The Agentic Workflow intelligently combines RAG and CAG based on the task.
-For instance, initial content generation might lean heavily on CAG for style and customization, while subsequent clarifications or assessment tasks might prioritize RAG for factual grounding.